tomohisa/Dev0227/memory-bank/systemPatterns.md

 ## Query System

-The system implements two types of queries:
+The system implements three types of queries:

 1. **List Queries**
    - Return collections of items